 5. Do not add an adult child to the title of your house

-One of the main goals of my law practice is to help families like yours plan for the protection of yourself and your family through thoughtful estate planning.
+One of the main goals of our law practice is to help families like yours plan for the protection of yourself and your family through thoughtful estate planning.